Grollgor/ProjectH-SourceOnly/README.md

 # ProjectH-SourceOnly
-This repository only contains the source code written for this project, because of assets/plugins that I can't upload here or easily remove.
+This repository only contains the source code and a extremely basic project, and partially doesn't work because of missing assets that I can't upload here.